Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 5,000 VND

-Since 2003, the Vietnamese government has issued this par value on both dark blue cotton papers and metal coins.
+Since 2003, the Vietnamese government has issued this par value on dark blue cotton papers and metal coins.

-Until now, the par value of 5,000 Dong is only popular with the notes of cotton-paper material.
+Until now, the par value of 5,000 Dong has only been popular with notes made of cotton-paper material.
 This is also the biggest denomination printed on this material.

-With 5,000 VND, you can buy 500ml mineral water bottle, a pack of instant Vietnamese noodles, or 2 bananas.
+With 5,000 VND, you can buy a 500ml mineral water bottle, a pack of instant Vietnamese noodles, or 2 bananas.

 7. Par value of 10,000 VND